ibrahim-al-nakeeb/StitchPDF-BackEnd/README.md

 ### `generate-download-presigned-url`

 This Lambda function generates a pre-signed S3 `GET` URL to download a merged PDF file associated with a specific `groupId`.
-It queries DynamoDB to check the merge status and polls for up to a fixed number of attempts.
+It queries DynamoDB to check the merge status.

 **Purpose:**

 * Check the merge status of a file group in DynamoDB
 * Return a pre-signed S3 `GET` URL for the merged PDF if available
-* Retry if the merge is still in progress (`PENDING`), or return an error if it failed

 **Environment Variables:**